 Here are some pricing strategies that may help you retain those customers with a foot out the door:

 - Upgrade.
 If the customer canceled because their business has scaled and it seemed your product wasn’t able to scale with them, an upgrade to a higher tier may provide them with the additional features or support they need.

+Finally, it is essential to weigh the opportunity costs of the resources it takes to win back canceled customers before they churn.
 “Knowing what kinds of offers lure back the most customers isn’t enough; the costs and returns of each are important too,” reminds HBR.

-- Better communication
+- Improving communication

-- Better customer support
+- Improving customer support